April 20, 2023

 See my post here on how I improved my BM for the PR interviews, and the questions that might be asked:

-The interview lasted 1½ hours, including the time the officer spent entering data into their system.
+The interview took 1½ hours, including the time the officer spent entering data into their system.

-At the end of the interview I was advised that my file will now be passed to Bukit Aman who will carry out background checks, which can take around 1 year.
-The file is then passed back to Immigration for review and following that it is sent to HQ at Putrajaya for a decision.
+I was advised that my file will now be forwarded to Bukit Aman for background checks, a process that can take approximately 1 year.
+Following this, the file will be returned to Immigration for review before being sent to Putrajaya for a final decision.

-The police officer said I should regularly follow up with Immigration to check on the status.
-I was also reminded that I must continue to renew my LTSVP.
+The police officer said I should regularly follow up with Immigration to check the status of my file.
+Additionally, I was reminded to continue renewing my LTSVP.